guydoesit79/mvgen/README.md

 ## Capturing

+The video is generated dynamically, and as such it is not readily available for download.
+You can try attempting to capture it.
 Capturing is what it sounds like: it records the video as it plays.
 Only parts that are played will get recorded, which means that you have to sit through the entire video to capture it completely.
+When the video stops playing or when capturing is stopped, a save-as dialog with the resulting file will be spawned.

 ## Limitations